 Consider the distance between Jackie’s right hand — and the left handhold grasped by Clint Hill.
-It looks to be over a foot.
+It looks to be almost a foot.

 To see a slow motion of the sequence showing Jackie on the trunk, please go here.
 For your convenience, here are links to frames that appear before, during, and after Jackie gets to the farthest place on the trunk.
 Before: Z-368, Z-369, Z-370, Z-371, Z-372, Z-373, Z-374.
 During: Z-375, Z-376, Z-377, Z-378, Z-379, Z-380.
 After: Jackie begins to retreat.
 Z-381, Z-382, Z-383, Z-384, Z-385, Z-386, Z-387, Z-388, Z-389, Z-390, Z-391, Z-392, Z-393, Z-394, Z-395, Z-396.
 (Go here for individual still frames from the entire extant film.)

 Below is a still frame that seems to show Jackie much closer to Hill.
 Jackie’s right wrist hovers at the edge of the trunk, and her hand seems to have reached the handhold.
 Her right elbow is above the word Continental on the side of the car.
 (It shows up only as a white blur on the blue near the bumper.)